- Home

 1.Governance

-Viewing sustainability as an important theme, we announced our ESG Management Statement in March 2021.
-We set goals of achieving a decarbonized society and zero emissions in 2050 as part of our materiality (priority issues).
+Viewing sustainability as an important theme, we established our ESG Management Statement in March 2021.
+We set response to climate change as part of our materiality.
 These goals and reduction activities have been shared by all employees and are being driven by them.

 The Sustainability Committee, which is chaired by the president, meets every month for the purpose of driving ESG management.
 This committee meets with the attendance of the sustainability officer, heads of divisions, and persons responsible for the promotion of sustainability activities appointed by departments of the headquarters and overseas bases.
 It identifies climate change-related issues, deliberates on and determines related policies and measures, and shares and monitors their progress.